GDC-ConsumerEdge/parameter-store/examples/eps_to_csv/workflows/README.md

 ## Installation
-please refer to [RESUABLE_WORKFLOW.md](./reusable_workflow.md) for setting up the Centralized reusable workflow.
-Once that is completed, simply place the [config](../config/) directory and [workflows](../workflows/) directory with the required caller workflows in your caller repository.
-Set the required environment variables and update the `uses:` and `used_workflow_ref` fields in the jobs in your caller workflows to point to the resuable workflow file.
+please refer to [REUSABLE_WORKFLOW.md](./reusable_workflow.md) for setting up the Centralized reusable workflow.
+Once that is completed, simply place the [config](../config) directory and [workflows](../workflows) directory with the required caller workflows in your caller repository.
+Set the required environment variables and update the `uses:` and `used_workflow_ref` fields in the jobs in your caller workflows to point to the reusable workflow file.
 That's it!

+## Reference Usage/Design

+Please see [this flowchart diagram](./eps_integration_workflows.png) on an opinionated usage of the above pipelines for Integrating EPS into your Edge pipelines in Gitops fashion.